-- Communicate carefully with the patient; this will help to avoid any misunderstanding that might trigger a complaint.
+- Communicate carefully with the patient, which can help to avoid any misunderstanding that might trigger a complaint.

-- Explain to the patient, if necessary, why a symptom in one part of the body may require an examination of another area.
+- If you need to, explain to the patient why a symptom in one part of the body may require an examination of another area.

-- Explain clearly to the patient what is involved in the examination you are about to perform, any equipment you will use, and any discomfort they might experience.
+- Explain what is involved in the examination you are about to perform, any equipment you will use, and any discomfort the patient might experience.

 Offer a chaperone

-- The chaperone should usually be a health professional who has been trained so that they are familiar with the procedures involved.
+- The chaperone should usually be a health professional who has been trained so they're familiar with the procedures involved.